YydWj1314/5004_Final_Project/Project_Process_Log.md

 - scoring, and game flow control.

-# Summary of PokerGame Java Swing-based UI Implementation @ 2025/03/26
+# Summary of PokerGame Java Swing-based UI Implementation @ 2025/03/26 By YQ
 This Java Swing-based client UI consists of three main components:

 1. CardPanel: A JPanel subclass that loads and displays a background image for the main game interface.